 While we’ve got no problem with stepping into a different pair of shoes every day of the year, there are a few styles that should anchor any modern man’s footwear collection.
 Read on to make sure you’ve got the basics covered.

-The classic lace-up Oxford leather men's shoe is the single most important dress shoe a man can own.
-Equally adept for business and play, it’s the sort of shoe you can spend a little more on without guilt, because it won't date: it’s been the dress shoe of choice since the late 1800s, when it’s rumoured a group of students got sick of lacing their high-top boots each day.
+The classic Oxford leather lace-up is the single most important dress shoe a man can own.
+Equally adept for business and play, it is the sort of shoe you can spend a little more on without guilt, because it won't date.
+It has been the dress shoe of choice since the late 1800s, when it was rumoured a group of students got sick of lacing their high-top boots each day.

 While Oxfords are the most classic example of a dress shoe, there an array of more playful and fashion-forward styles.
-We suggest investing in a pair of Brogues (‘broguing’ is the craft of perforating leather and channels a more relaxed, European vibe) for smart-casual events and relaxed weddings, and a more modern dress shoe, such as those with a single or double ‘Monk Strap’.
+We suggest investing in a pair of Brogues, which utilise the craft of perforating leather and channels a more relaxed, European vibe; suitable for smart-casual events and relaxed weddings.

 The easiest way to wear a loafer will be with a pair of chinos or tailored cotton pants, paired with a statement blazer, but it doesn’t need to stop there.
-A quick browse of social media and you’ll find that it’s perfectly acceptable to wear your loafers with a suit (just be wary that your boss mightn’t be on board with the modern Italian fashion scene).
+A quick browse of social media and you’ll find that it’s perfectly acceptable to wear your loafers with a suit.

 If you’re going down this route, ensure the hem of your trouser is tapered and cropped high above the ankle with “no break” (a tailoring term which means there is no crease in the trouser): nothing ruins the style more than a pair of flappy pants ending loose and covering some of the shoe.
 This is particularly important if you’re wearing your loafers without socks and pretending you’re on the Amalfi Coast.